postech-ami/BEAF/README.md

 ## Evaluation
 ### 1. BEAF dataset download
-\* [07/18] We released the BEAF dataset ver0, but it will be re-filtered and refined as ver1 soon!!
+\* [07/18] We released the BEAF dataset ver0, but it will be re-filtered and refined as ver1 soon!! \
+\* [10/15] We updated the BEAF dataset ver1.
+The QnA JSON file is also updated.

-- Original + Manipulated images: download from [here](https://drive.google.com/file/d/1BuJIpG_PFk0UG4Hf5ghlKmwOzlsDLgiS/view)
+- Original + Manipulated images: download from [here](https://drive.google.com/file/d/1Xx7j8Hz8QX3Fl_hpSBet6r15njhwCgeR/view)
 - The original images are sourced from the [COCO dataset](https://cocodataset.org/#home)

 ### 2. Get your model's answer